Are You Working Smart To Stay Pain-Free On Your Construction Site?

 For instance, one of the main pieces of advice I remember hearing when I first started working was to protect my knees.

-Now on site this advice is normally given by the carpet fitter/plumber/carpenter in their 50s whose knees are shot to pieces.
+Now on site this advice is normally given by the carpet fitter/plumber/tiler in their 50s whose knees are shot to pieces.

 But do we listen to their warning?

-And why worry about your knees when they don't hurt at all?
-Those old boys have shot knees but that'll never happen to you right?
+So why would you worry about your knees when they don't hurt at all?
+So what if those old boys have shot knees, that'll never happen to you right?

 Well if you think that way then it's time to change your way of thinking.

 Because getting rid of pain at work doesn't just mean treating pain you already have, it also includes measures to prevent pain from occurring in the first place.

 And there is plenty of evidence that kneeling down on hard surfaces can be catastrophic for our knees over time, leading to such delights as:

 However, by simply using a pair of protective knee pads as you work you can avoid these pitfalls as they:

 So even if you have no pain in your knees yet, you really need to be wearing knee pads while you work to avoid this ticking timebomb.